You know the feeling, don’t you?

 Overall, the study from 2011 will always be remembered as a critical turning point in the fight against drunk driving.
 It opened our eyes to the fact that the dangers of alcohol consumption are not limited to just the night of a party or event, but can extend into the following day as well.
 As a society, we must continue to work towards greater awareness and prevention of drunk driving, in order to keep our roads and communities safe for everyone.

-What Happens If You Are Caught Under The Influence?
+What Happens If You Are Caught Under the Influence?

 If you are caught under the influence and you are convicted, you face a minimum punishment of a 12-month driving ban and may receive a significant fine — depending on the circumstances.
 On top of the legal repercussions, there are other financial aspects to consider.
 Not only do you have to pay a fine, but you could lose your job, your car insurance may increase, and of course, you’ll have to pay for a lawyer.